thenewdarling/Spellbook/Class Features/Primal Awareness.md

 [[Commune with Nature]]

 You can cast each of these spells once without expending a spell slot.
-Once you cast a spell in this way, you can't do so again until you finish a long rest.
+Once you cast a spell in this way, you can't do so again until you finish a [[Long Rest]].

 *Note: this is an optional feature from [[Tasha's Cauldron of Everything]]* *It replaces the [[Primeval Awareness]] feature.*